Welcome to Wolfgang Banzhaf's Homepage

 PeerJ Computer Science.

-He is lead author of the first textbook on Genetic Programming (see below), and has co-founded the European
+He is lead author of the first textbook on Genetic Programming (see below), the first monograph on

 Conference series on Genetic Programming.